-ECP Helical Torque Anchors™ are a part of the complete product line of helical piers, steel piers and foundation repair products manufactured by Earth Contact Products, LLC, a family owned company based in Olathe , Kansas .
-The company was built upon the ECP Steel Pier™, a fourth generation end bearing steel mini-pile designed and patented by Don May .
-Our 85,000 square foot state of the art manufacturing facility produces all components and steel assemblies.
+ECP Helical Torque Anchors™ are a part of the complete product line of helical piers, steel piers and foundation repair products manufactured by Earth Contact Products, LLC, a family-owned company based in Olathe, Kansas.
+The company was built upon the ECP Steel Pier™, a fourth generation end bearing steel mini-pile designed and patented by Don May.
+Their 85,000 square foot state of the art manufacturing facility produces all components and steel assemblies.
 The only processes not done in our facility are galvanization and hot forge upsetting of couplings.
-Because of this we are able to custom configure products to fit engineered specific applications.
+Because of this, we are able to custom configure products to fit engineered specific applications.
 Earth Contact Products uses only certified welders and robotics for quality fabrication.

 Helical piers may terminate with a pier cap that will be embedded into a concrete foundation.
 In other applications such as tieback anchors, a transition is made from the anchor shaft to a continuously threaded rod.
 Various beams, wall plates, etc. can be attached to the threaded bar for wall support, and to restore or to simply stabilize walls or other structure from overturning forces.
 In foundation restoration repair and stabilization applications, foundation brackets are available that attach between the Helical Torque Anchor™ and the foundation beam or footing.
 Transferring the load from the soil below the footing to the Helical piers restores the structure.

 ECP recommends that only a registered engineer design and oversee the application of helical anchors when used in foundation repair or new construction projects.